sullyps/alcove/docs/developer-guide.md

 ### Additional Configuration

 To finish up your configuration, you need to create some mock files on which to test backups.
-If you use the configuration files above, the following command (from the container shell) will create the necessary files to test if the backup functionality is working:
+If you use the configuration files from above, the following command (from the container shell) will create the necessary files to test if the backup functionality is working:

 ```shell script
 mkdir /backup-test && echo "This file should be ignored because of its extension" > /backup-test/ext-ignore.testignored && echo "This file should be backed up" > /backup-test/essay.txt && echo "This Markdown file should be backed up" > /backup-test/another-file.md && mkdir /backup-test/ignored && echo "This file should be ignored because of the directory in which it is located" > /backup-test/ignored/dir-ignore.txt && echo "This file should be ignored because it is specifically ignored in the machine config" > /backup-test/ignore-me.txt
 ```

 Next, to enable HTTPS on the monitoring interface, you need to generate an SSL certificate.
 To do this, create an `ssl` folder in the `<project_root>/etc/alcove` directory.
-Then, run the following commands (from the container) in that folder:
+Then, run the following two commands (from the container) in that folder:

 ```shell script
 openssl ecparam -out ssl.key -name prime256v1 -genkey